All in One View

 Git and GitHub

-They are generally less helpful for files like images, PDFs, spreadsheets, or heavily formatted documents (such as Word or LibreOffice files), where combining changes is difficult.
+They are generally less helpful for files like images, PDFs, spreadsheets, or heavily formatted documents (such as Word or LibreOffice files).
+Not all collaborators may feel comfortable with using them too, as there is a little bit of a learning curve.

 You won’t be expected to use Git or GitHub yet.
 For now, it’s enough to understand why such tools exist and when they might be useful.